 The Sun in Japanese Culture

 The Sun plays a crucial role in Japanese culture.
-An example of this is the term “Land of the Rising Sun”, which represents Japan.
-The national flag, known as the 日の丸 (ひのまる, Hinomaru), features a red disk symbolizing the Sun.
-These elements demonstrate how the Sun permeates Japan's identity and history.
+One example of this is the term “Land of the Rising Sun,” which represents Japan.
+The national flag, known as 日の丸 (ひのまる, Hinomaru), features a red disc symbolizing the Sun.
+These elements demonstrate how the Sun permeates the identity and history of Japan.

 Other ways to say sun in Japanese